-In the first century AD the Apostle Paul, who has been ordained as a missionary in the church at Antioch comes to the island of Cyprus, preaching that Jesus Christ is the savior of all mankind and not just a chosen
+In the first century AD the Apostle Paul, who has been ordained as a missionary in the church at Antioch comes to the island of Cyprus, preaching that Jesus Christ is the savior of all mankind and not

 few.
 He is teaching a form of monotheism that allows everyone to take part and be saved.
 From Cyprus he returns to the Greek cities of Asia Minor, then crosses to Neapolis (Kavala) and establishes the first Christian community in Philippi.
 In Thessaloniki he establishes a church of Jewish and Greek converts, then when he is nearly arrested, escapes to Veria and preaches in the synagogue.
 From there he begins his journey to Athens by sea, landing in Glyfada and preaches his sermon on the 'Unknown God' on the Aeropagos

 hill under the Acropolis.
-From there he moved on to Corinth where he lived for almost two years and set up another Christian community.
+From there he moved on to Corinth where he lives for almost two years and set up another Christian community.
 Paul has been called the Apostle of Greece and the second founder of Christianity.
 It is through the Greeks that Christianity spreads through the world.
 The first Christian church in Rome was Greek.
 In fact all the first churches of the west are Greek, their services in Greek, their scriptures and liturgy in Greek.

 In 64 AD the city

 of Rome burns and the Emperor Nero blames the Christians.
 This begins a long period of persecution but by the 4th Century the Christian Church is the most popular institution in the world.